AniList/submission-manual/docs/criteria.md

 There is a limitation on manhwa that can be accepted to the site, notably they should be professionally published works through a reputable South Korean publisher.

 ::: warning
-North Korean manwha is no longer accepeted.
+North Korean manhwa is no longer accepted.
 :::

 ::: tip
 Refer to the [Web Platform List](./criteria.html#web-platform-examples) for a list of most major professional publishers.
 :::

-_**Don’t**_ accept works from parts of sites \(and others\) where any users can submit works, such as [Naver](https://comic.naver.com/)’s '_Best Challenge/Challenge_' section, or [Daum](http://webtoon.daum.net/)’s '_League_' section.
+Works from parts of sites \(and others\) where anybody can submit works, such as [Naver](https://comic.naver.com/)’s '_Best Challenge/Challenge_' section, or [Daum](http://webtoon.daum.net/)’s '_League_' section are _**not**_ acceptable.

 ::: warning
-Works should _**not**_ be published through self-publishing platforms such as [Tapas.io](http://Tapas.io).
+Works should _**not**_ be published through self-publishing platforms such as [Tapas.io](https://tapas.io).
 This condition can be waived if an official adaptation/translation of existing professionally published material is being legally hosted on one of these sites or if the title in question is later picked up by a professional publisher _**of the same language.**_
 :::

 [Kakao Page](https://page.kakao.com/main) \(and other companies like them\) are generally acceptable as they review titles before deciding to publish them on their platforms.